Supriyo Bandyopadhyay: Research

-Bandyopadhyay has worked extensively on spintronics, straintronics, nanoelectronics, nanosynthesis, electrochemical self-assembly, quantum dots and nanowires, hot carrier and quantum transport of charge in solids, spin based quantum computing and classical logic circuits, spin transport in nanostructures, and spin-based devices and general topics in spintronics.
+Bandyopadhyay has worked on spintronics, straintronics, nanoelectronics, nanosynthesis, electrochemical self-assembly, quantum dots and nanowires, hot carrier and quantum transport of charge in solids, spin based quantum computing and classical spin-based logic circuits, spin transport in nanostructures, and spin-based devices and general topics in spintronics.

-Nanotechnology

-Bandyopadhyay developed several electrochemical techniques to produce well-ordered regimented arrays of nanostructures.
-He has demonstrated new functionalities in nanoscale devices.

-Spintronics and straintronics

 Bandyopadhyay's most recent work has involved switching nanomagnets with electrically generated strain to produce energy-efficient digital information processing hardware.
-He is a pioneer in the field of hybrid spintronics and straintronics, His group harnessed straintronics to demonstrate an extreme sub-wavelength electromagnetic antenna that overcame the theoretical limits on antenna gain and efficiency and exceeded them by several orders of magnitude.
+He worked in the field of hybrid spintronics and straintronics, His group harnessed straintronics to demonstrate an extreme sub-wavelength electromagnetic antenna that overcame the theoretical limits on antenna gain and efficiency and exceeded them by several orders of magnitude.
 He and his collaborators also conducted a study in 2021 to demonstrate resonant amplification of spin waves in a periodic two-dimensional interacting array of multiferroic nanomagnets which would have applications in magnonic devices.